StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/sub_bitmap.md

 Intercepts `len` elements from a BITMAP value `src` starting from the position specified by `offset`.
 The output elements are a subset of `src`.

 This function is mainly used for scenarios such as paginated queries.
+It is supported from v2.5.

 ## Syntax